zchee/golang-wiki/PortingPolicy.md

 Graduating a port to "first class" is at the discretion of the Go team at Google.

+The current first class ports are:

+* linux/amd64
+* linux/386
+* linux/arm
+* darwin/amd64
+* windows/amd64
+* windows/386

+We distribute binaries for other GOOS/GOARCH pairs (other "ports"), but they are not "first class" by this definition.

 # Removing a port

 If a builder for a particular port starts failing, the code should be corrected as soon as possible; otherwise future regressions cannot be detected, and the amount of work required to bring the builder back to "ok" compounds.